Towards 2-derivators for formal $\infty$-category theory: Background

-between the homotopy $2$-categories of fibrant-cofibrant objects. \end{prop} \begin{proof} Since $U$ and $C$ preserve fibrant objects\footnote{In fact, $U$ is right Quillen and $\beta_X\from CX\to X$ is a trivial fibration for every $X\in\cN$.}, they can be restricted and composed to give a simplicial functor Similarly, we get a simplicial functor Applying $h_*$ we find $2$-functors $\ou\coloneqq h_*(CU)\from h_*\M_{\text{cf}}\to h_*\cN_{\text{cf}}$ and $\ov\coloneqq h_*(FV)\from h_*\cN_{\text{cf}}\to h_*\M_{\text{cf}}$.
-Moreover, the restrictions of the simplicial natural transformations $\alpha$ and $\beta$ to the full simplicial subcategories $\M_{\text{cf}}$ and $\cN_{\text{cf}}$ spanned by fibrant-cofibrant objects are pointwise homotopy equivalences, therefore (by Lemma \ref{pointwise equiv}) $h_*$ sends them to $2$-natural transformations that are pointwise equivalences, hence admitting a (global) pseudonatural quasi-inverse, by Corollary \ref{pseudonat inverse}.
-We denote these quasi-inverses by $\widetilde{\alpha}$ and $\widetilde{\beta}$ and we define the following pseudonatural transformations
+between the homotopy $2$-categories of fibrant-cofibrant objects. \end{prop} \begin{proof} Since $U$ and $C$ preserve fibrant objects\footnote{In fact, $U$ is right Quillen and $\epsilon^{\cN}_X\from CX\to X$ is a trivial fibration for every $X\in\cN$.}, they can be restricted and composed to give a simplicial functor Similarly, we get a simplicial functor Applying $h_*$ we find $2$-functors and Moreover, the restrictions of the simplicial natural transformations $\eta^{\M}$ and $\epsilon^{\cN}$ to the full simplicial subcategories $\M_{\text{cf}}$ and $\cN_{\text{cf}}$, spanned by fibrant-cofibrant objects, are componentwise homotopy equivalences.
+Therefore, by Lemma \ref{componentwise equiv}, $h_*$ sends them to $2$-natural transformations that are componentwise equivalences, and hence admit a (global) pseudonatural inverse.
+We denote these inverses by $\widetilde{\eta^{\M}}$ and $\widetilde{\epsilon^{\cN}}$ and we define the following pseudonatural transformations